toddbelloseattlecolleges/AD430Fall2016/UI.md

 ####NLP chat page will support Google Voice TTS, keyboard, and scrolling conversation history
 - [ ] ???

-####Physical Requests Page where Hard of Hearing people will select a radius for interpreters, and tap a "make request" button.
+####Create Requests Page - where Hard of Hearing make request
+- [ ] Page shows if HOH users is creating a video or physical request
-- [ ] A text field to add a range to check for
+- [ ] If creating a physical request, then page has a field to set radius from which is look for translators
+- [ ] Has subject drop down: Medical, Educational, Confidential, et cetera
+- [ ] Has detail text to put more info about the request (150 char max)
-- [ ] A request now button
+- [ ] Has a request now button
-- [ ] Error state fragment in case there are no interpreters within the specified range
+- [ ] Error state fragment in case there are no interpreters found
-- [ ] On the error state fragment there are three buttons: Change Range, Try Video Chat, NLP
+- [ ] On the error state fragment there are three buttons: Change Range (if video), Try Video Chat (if location), and try NLP
-- [ ] Clicking on the Change range button goes to the main Physical Request view with the range text box selected
+- [ ] Clicking on the Change range button goes to Create Request view for physical with the range text box selected
-- [ ] Clicking on the Video button takes the user to the Video call flow
+- [ ] Clicking on the Video button takes the user to Create Request view for video
 - [ ] Clicking on the NLP button takes the user to the NLP chat page
 - [ ] Success state fragment that indicates an interpreter is on the way